 Pianos go out of tune as humidity changes.
-Here in Maine (and New England in general), humidity is highly unpredictable: Constant small fluctuations in humidity mean your piano can go out of tune even more quickly than in other parts of the country which experience only major seasonal changes.
+Here in Maine, humidity is highly unpredictable: Constant small fluctuations in humidity mean your piano can go out of tune even more quickly than in other parts of the country.

+Piano tuning is the most basic and important step in piano care, and tunings should be performed twice a year.
 Getting your piano tuned regularly will keep it sounding the best that it can, and will also prevent it from shifting so far that it’s difficult to tune to concert pitch again.
-It is not always advisible to tune an old piano to concert pitch.
-Some recommend replacing the pin block or restringing the piano, which could cost thousands of dollars.
-However, I am very experienced with older pianos, and I will go to great lengths to tune them safely to tensions that will not damage them.
 If your piano is very out of tune, it may require a significant pitch adjustment.

-Pianos that have not been tuned within the last six months or are particularly sensitive to humidity will often require a pitch raise or a pitch drop.
-This is especially true with older pianos.
-These adjustments are very rapid pre-tunings that bring the piano closer to concert pitch before the fine tuning.
-Unless the piano requires dramatic or time-consuming adjustments, I offer this at no additional cost.
+Pianos that have not been tuned recently or that have been exposed to especially large humidity swings may require a pitch adjustment.
+These adjustments are pre-tunings that bring the piano closer to concert pitch before the fine tuning.

 For scheduling, call (207) 400-6009 or email email@example.com.